Evangelical Dictionary of Theology, 3rd Edition

 Tony Lane, professor of historical theology, London School of Theology

 "Few reference works ever achieve the status of 'classic,' but the Evangelical Dictionary of Theology is one that has.
-I am glad to see this updated version ready to serve a new generation of today's theology students."
+I am glad to see this updated version ready to serve a new generation of theology students."

 Timothy George, founding dean, Beeson Divinity School, Samford University; general editor, Reformation Commentary on Scripture